RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 ### 6.3 Alternating Representation of $$S_n$$

-Any transformation in $$S_n$$ can be formulated as a sequence of transpositions between two elements of a set. if the number of such transpositions is even, the transformation can  be represented +1 and if the number of transpositions is odd, the tranformation can be written as -1.
+Any transformation in $$S_n$$ can be formulated as a sequence of transpositions between two elements of a set.
+If the number of such transpositions is even, the transformation can  be represented +1 and if the number of transpositions is odd, the tranformation can be written as -1.
 More formally,

 $$ r: S_n \rightarrow \{\pm 1 \}= GL(F)$$